Asaduale/Microservices/README.md

-# spotify-microservices
+# Microservices

-An oversimplified version of Spotify using microservices to query and modify data in a graph database as well as establish communication between two microservices.
+An oversimplified version of Spotify to establish communication between two microservices.
+Using Java Spring Boot to create REST APIs as well as query and modify data in a graph database.

 Functionality includes:<br>
 Users can follow/unfollow other users and their favourites playlist. <br>